-So, first, we can simplify things a bit by just having the IF function figure out the percent.
+First, we can simplify things a bit by just having the IF function figure out the percent.
 Then multiply the result by B5.

 Let's first move B5 out of the IF like we did before.

-The IF function can perform a logical test and return one value for a TRUE result, and another for a FALSE result.
+The IF function runs a logical test and returns one value for a TRUE result, and another for a FALSE result.
 For example, to "pass" scores above 70: =IF(A1>70,"Pass","Fail").
 More than one condition can be tested by nesting IF functions.
 The IF...